tradingstrategy-ai/tradingview-defi-strategy/README.md

 Both TradingView and Trading Strategy strategies open positions in a similar fashion, so they are more or less comparable.

-**Because of the different price feeds and other subtle differences you cannot have the same strategy backtest
+**Note**.
+Because of the different price feeds and other subtle differences you cannot have the same strategy backtest
-    result on two different markets**.
+    result on two different markets: Coinbase and Trader Joe.**.
+If you carefully examine the price chart, RSI and other indicators, you will see the results vary a bit.
+In such a small backtesting timeframe, this strategy is prone to small fluxuations and is not robust.
+The goal of this example, however, is not robustness, but easily demonstrable data.

-At least some of positions like ~Jul 20th are opened around the same time, so we do see that the strategy is following the same pattern.
+If you examine, some of positions like ~March 17th are opened around the same time, so we do see that the strategy is following the same pattern.

-**Note**: Minor differences between TradingView and Python technical indicator calculations might result to different code execution.
-However, the example code should be matching enough to demostrate how to port over TradingView scripts.

 Both strategy implementations make a low number of trades, 10-20, for the backtesting period.
-This makes it easier to demostrate the the example.
+This makes it easier to demonstrate the example.

 ### Equity curve